 - Cr Alan Hall, Mayor of Wellington Shire Council

-Note: During the initial phases of the coronavirus (COVID-19) outbreak the Minister for Local Government convened fortnightly meetings of the 2020 LGMAP to discuss the impacts on Victorian councils.
+During the initial phases of the COVID-19 outbreak, regular extraordinary meetings of the 2020 LGMAP were convened to discuss the impacts of the pandemic on Victorian councils